JacKeTUs/universal-pidff/README.md

 Most of the DirectDrive wheelbases are basically DirectInput wheels, but with some caveats, which Windows allows, but pidff doesn't.
 In that repository - pidff driver with some changes, which allows most of the DirectDrive wheelbases to work.

-1. Added multiple quirks for better initialization rules for different wheelbases (MOZA, VRS, Cammus)
+1. Added multiple quirks for better initialization rules for different wheelbases (MOZA, VRS, Cammus, FFBeast)
 2. Fixes for infinite-length effects
 3. Fixes for out-of-bounds values (no more spam in kernel logs)